Design and analysis of digital communication within an SoC-based control system for trapped-ion quantum computing: Communication

+Communication performance is characterized by two primary parameters, latency and throughput (the term bandwidth is used in reference to the maximum achievable throughput).
 Both latency and throughput are subject to variation because of interfering events, e.g. interrupt processing by an APU, blocking events within the switches of the interconnect, refresh cycle requirements of the DDRs, and others.
 It is particularly important to determine both the average value and variability in these parameters, since a quantum computer cannot store quantum states at checkpoints while it pauses for communication, but instead must perform continuous cycles of quantum error correction.
 The standard method of computing average values and variability is to compute the mean and standard deviation, and (1,2,3)$\sigma$ is used to get a sense of confidence intervals given $\sigma$.
 However, this assumes the variability in the communication mechanisms can be characterized as Gaussian.
-In our experiments, we rarely found instances of Gaussian behavior and instead report results using non-parametric statistical metrics, which include the median, minimum, and maximum values.
+In our experiments, we rarely found instances of Gaussian behavior\footnote{The most likely reason for the lack of Gaussian behavior is the discrete event-driven characteristic of SoC-based microprocessor systems.
+Gaussian variations are typically associated with continuous random variables.
+The time intervals of events such as cache misses, AXI-interconnect blocking events, DDR refresh operations and interrupt service handling are discrete, i.e., are associated with fixed, non-zero time intervals, making the distributions even over large numbers of samples asymmetric and non-uniform.
+This type of timing behavior justified our use of non-parametric statistics.} and instead report results using non-parametric statistical metrics, which include the median, minimum, and maximum values.
 Characterizing the range of variability is especially important for quantum computing where processing of feedback is often time-critical.

 The communication mechanisms shown in Fig. \ref{fig:Zynq_communication_channels} are summarized as follows, and described in detail in the following.